-- Seminars: Two seminars out of the course list, that have at least 3 CP each and are offered by a representative of the Department of Economics and Management or of the Center for applied legal studies (Department of Informatics), have to be chosen - Alternatively one of the two seminars can be absolved at a engineering department.
+- Seminars: Two seminars out of the course list, that have at least 3 CP each and are offered by a representative of the Department of Economics and Management or of the Center for applied legal studies (Department of Informatics), have to be chosen. - Alternatively, one of the two seminars can be absolved at an engineering department.
 The seminar has to be offered by a representative of the respective department as well.
 The assessment has to meet the demands of the Department of Economics and Management (active participation, term paper with a workload of at least 80 h, presentation).
 This alternative seminar requires an official approval and can be applied at the examination office of the Department of Economics and Management.
 Seminars at the institutes wbk and IFL do not require these approval. - Key Qualification (KQ)-course(s): One or more courses with at least 3 CP in total of additional key qualifications have to be chosen among the courses [HoC, ZAK, Sprachenzentrum].

 - The students are in a position to independently handle current, research-based tasks according to scientific criteria. - They are able to research, analyze, abstract and critically review the information. - They can draw own conclusions using their interdisciplinary knowledge from the less structured information and selectively develop current research results. - They can logically and systematically present the obtained results both orally and in written form in accordance with scientific guidelines (structuring, technical terminology, referencing).
-They can argue and defend the results professionally in the discussion.
+They can argue and defend the results professionally in the discussion. - Students are familiar with the DFG's Code of Conduct "Guidelines for Safeguarding Good Research Practice" and base their scientific work on it.